buz-zard/_archive/README.md

 ## Vilnius University, Faculty of Mathematics and Informatics
 ---

-Some of my projects through 2013-2015 year for Computer Modeling studies.
+Some of my projects for Computer Modeling Masters studies (2013-2015).

 + 1.